Caroline B. Simmons is honored to represent the 144th District in Stamford, Connecticut. She is House Chair of the Commerce Committee.

 Caroline was born in Connecticut on February 10, 1986 and is the second oldest of five children.
 She received a Bachelor of Arts degree from Harvard University in 2008 and a Master of Arts degree in Middle East Studies from the Elliott School of International Affairs at George Washington University in 2011.
 Caroline also studied at the American University in Cairo, Egypt and the Arabic Language Institute in Fez, Morocco.

-Caroline and her husband Art Linares live in Stamford and are the proud parents of their son Teddy.
+Caroline and her husband Art Linares live in Stamford and are the proud parents of two sons Teddy and Jack.